scaleway/terraform-provider-scaleway/docs/resources/object_bucket_acl.md

 * `region` - (Optional) The [region](https://developers.scaleway.com/en/quickstart/#region-definition) in which the bucket should be created.
 * `project_id` - (Defaults to [provider](../index.md#arguments-reference) `project_id`) The ID of the project the bucket is associated with.

+~> **Important:** The `project_id` attribute has a particular behavior with s3 products because the s3 API is scoped by project.
+If you are using a project different from the default one, you have to specify the `project_id` for every child resource of the bucket, like bucket ACLs.
+Otherwise, Terraform will try to create the child resource with the default project ID and you will get a 403 error.

 ## The ACL